AgileHealthInsurance Report | 2017-07-18

 The poll was conducted in July 2017 and 1,288 adults participated nationwide producing 1,346 answer selections.

-For those respondents who were familiar with non-Obamacare alternatives, health benefits insurance was the most well known option.
-17 percent of survey respondents indicated they were aware of health benefits insurance.
-Seven percent were aware of short-term health insurance.
+For those respondents who were familiar with non-Obamacare alternatives, Limited Medical was the most well known option.
+17 percent of survey respondents indicated they were aware of Limited Medical.
+Seven percent were aware of short-term medical insurance.
 Five percent were aware of Healthcare Sharing Ministries coverage.
-Taken together, the combined awareness for short-term health insurance and Healthcare Sharing Ministries did not equal the awareness for health benefit insurance.
-Considered separately, health benefits insurance had twice the consumer awareness of short-term health insurance and three times the awareness of Healthcare Sharing Ministries.
+Taken together, the combined awareness for short-term medical insurance and Healthcare Sharing Ministries did not equal the awareness for Limited Medical.
+Considered separately, Limited Medical had twice the consumer awareness of short-term medical insurance and three times the awareness of Healthcare Sharing Ministries.

-Health benefit insurance’s name recognition may benefit from consumers associating this phrase with other coverage such as pre-reform individual/family health insurance.
-Another potential factor is that health benefits insurance packages together health products that have already been in the marketplace for decades.
+Limited Medical’s name recognition may benefit from consumers associating this phrase with other coverage such as pre-reform individual/family health insurance.
+Another potential factor is that Limited Medical packages together health products that have already been in the marketplace for decades.

 While the health insurance market continues to evolve, the lack of collaboration between America’s major political parties may prolong the problems consumers face when shopping for health coverage that combines affordable premiums and affordable out-of-pocket costs.
 Should that be the case, market solutions such as health benefit plans will continue to gain popularity.

 Results are based on 1,288 respondents to a nationwide survey conducted from July 5, 2016 to July 7, 2016.
 The survey asked respondents, "What private health insurance (or health coverage) options are you familiar with OTHER than Obamacare?"
-Respondents had the option of selecting one or more of the following four answers: "Healthcare Sharing Ministries coverage," "Short-Term Health Insurance," "Health Benefits Insurance" and "None of the Above."
+Respondents had the option of selecting one or more of the following four answers: "Healthcare Sharing Ministries coverage," "short-term medical Insurance," "Limited Medical" and "None of the Above."
 If the user selected "None of the above" than no other answer could selected alongside this answer.
 The answer options were displayed in randomized order across respondents.

 The survey was displayed within a network of over 100 different news websites and other content sites.
 Demographic inferencing and methodology to acquire survey respondents who approximate national statistics on age, gender, income, and region was performed by Google-administered technology.
 Race, education, and health insurance status were not examined.
 Margin of error across survey responses is estimated at +2.1/-2.2.